-Buying A House After A Short Sale Can Be Done
+Buying A House After A Short Sale

-If you have been in a position that you needed to sell your home through a short sale, and you are wondering if you will be able to buy another home again, we have good news, homeownership dreams don’t need to end after short selling a home.
+If you have been in a position where you needed to sell your home through a short sale, and you are wondering if you will be able to buy another home again, we have good news, homeownership dreams don’t need to end after short selling a home.

 What is the waiting period after a short sale?

 The short sale waiting periods are determined by the nature of the financial hardship you had and the type of mortgage you are applying for.
 In general, government-backed mortgages are more forgiving than conventional home loan guidelines.
 If you had an extenuating circumstance, you may be able to buy sooner than if it was a strategic short sale.

 However, there are some “non-prime” programs that can approve you one day out of foreclosure if you make a substantial down payment and pay a higher mortgage rate.

 In simple terms, it is a situation that was beyond your control that caused you to default on your mortgage payments.
 There are some loan types that allow shorter waiting periods for “extenuating circumstances.”
 A medical emergency, job loss, or death of a borrower are examples of potential extenuating circumstances.
 A divorce, a drop in equity, or the inability to sell your home would not be approved as an extenuating circumstance.
 They are hardships that would be approved for the short sale of a home, but when qualifying for a new mortgage they are not considered “beyond your control.”

 The loan underwriter will evaluate your situation and make the final judgment call.
 The lender that is handling your new mortgage needs to present the case that the foreclosure was due to an event that had nothing to do with your lifestyle or choices, and despite your best efforts, you lost the home.

 - 3 Years from a Short Sale or Deed in Lieu